 A center part choppy shag is the cut for the win.
 Long shaggy haircuts are great for round and square-shaped faces.
 Opt for a razor cut for the ultimate rocker shag look with a choppy texture.
 Round brush back or throw in some barrel waves to compliment the layers.

 This long textured shag hairstyle is effortless, beach hair.

 The best thing about this shaggy long cut with layers is that it is meant to embrace one’s natural wave/curl.
 It’s not for those who enjoy a more polished look.

 Use a salt spray on finer textures (Davines salt spray) and a texturing cream on thicker hair (Davines invisible serum).

 Dark Cherry Long Shag with Bangs

-A dark cherry, long shag with bangs is the perfect take on a modern shag.
+A dark cherry, long shag with bangs is low-maintenance and the perfect take on a modern shag.
 Curtain bangs and soft waves away from the face works with all face shapes with the right length of bang and layering.
 Really carving out the texture to soften the ends gives it the modern shag style.

 Long Shaggy Layers for Thick Hair